zerotohero-dev/z2h-stream/episodes/episode-037/composition.md

   `c2`| `a2`| `(...a) => a1(c1(c2(...a)))`                       |`a3`   |
   `c3`| `a3`| `(...a) => a1(c1(c2(c3(...a))))`                   |`a4`   |

-And follow the trend for `c4` too:
+And follow the trend for `c4` too.

 curr  |  acc| reduction                                          |alias  |
 ------|-----|----------------------------------------------------|-------|